daida/FireBaseFoodApp/README.md

 # FireBaseFoodApp
 Fake Food iOS App based on FireBase RealTime DataBase

-Support Add, Deletion and modification in realtime.
+Support add, deletion and editon in realtime.

 If the FireBase DataBase is edited from an external source (another app, or from the FireBase Console) the App will react.